maikonalexandre/measure-reader/README.md

 - Confirmation and update: The user can confirm the reading made by the AI ​​and, if there are discrepancies, update the data.

-- Reading list: It is possible to list all readings recorded in the system.
+- Reading list: It is possible to list all readings recorded in the system

 ## 📌 Install